Harlem Nights: Movie theater shooting controversy

+Reception

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 27% based 37 reviews, with an average score of 4/10.
-The website's critical consensus reads, "An all-star comedy lineup is wasted on a paper-thin plot and painfully clunky dialogue."
-On Metacritic, the film received a score of 16 based on 14 reviews, indicating "overwhelming dislike".

 Michael Wilmington noted in the Los Angeles Times that the "production design lacks glitter.
 The movie also lacks the Harlem outside the gaudy gangland environs, the poverty, filth, pain, humanity, humor and danger that feeds these mobster fantasies."

 Both Gene Siskel and Roger Ebert panned the film; it was featured on their "Worst of 1989" review show with Siskel stating that it was racist, sexist, and badly directed, and Ebert agreeing with him, also adding that they thought Murphy was directing a film to call himself a director.